reflex-dev/reflex-web/docs/getting_started/introduction.md

 This function defines the app's user interface.

 We use different components such as `rx.hstack`, `rx.button`, and `rx.heading` to build the frontend.
-Components can be nested to create complex layouts, and can be styled using the full power of CSS.
+Components can be nested to create complex layouts, and can be styled using the full power of CSS or [Tailwind CSS]({styling.tailwind.path}).

 Reflex comes with [50+ built-in components]({library.path}) to help you get started.
 We are actively adding more components.
 Also, it's easy to [wrap your own React components]({wrapping_react.overview.path}).